District Judge Jamal Jeffers

 Jamal secured a pupillage at a set of chambers in Cambridgeshire in 2015.
 Prior to starting pupillage, Jamal worked at the Community Legal Advice Centre and the Citizens Advice Bureau in Leicester, providing advice and assistance to members of the community on a range of legal queries.
 The support offered was entirely free of charge to the public and was an invaluable service.
 Jamal left that post to work as a County Court Advocate dealing with civil matters such as mortgage possessions, low level road traffic accidents and bankruptcy petitions.

-Jamal is passionate about improving access to the legal profession and seeing under represented groups thrive at the Bar, as a result he sits on the Midland Circuit Social Mobility Committee, is a founding member of Black Minority Ethnics (BME) @ The Bar, is the Assistant Junior to the Midland Circuit and provides mentorship to students at universities across the East Midlands.
+Jamal is passionate about improving access to the legal profession and seeing underrepresented groups thrive in the legal profession, he sat on the Midland Circuit Social Mobility Committee, is a founding member of Black Minority Ethnics (BME) @ The Bar.